Safety and Security

 Promoting Transit Watch AppAdding special announcements and Transit Watch signage to invite customers to easily report suspicious activities or incidents.

-Outreach and Support Personnel
+Outreach and Community Support Personnel

 In the spirit of compassion, RTD connects individuals to community services, resources, information, and other support not offered by the transit system.
 RTD deploys a team of mental health clinicians and unhoused outreach coordinators to support individuals who may need assistance or information about community resources.